-I am a Ph.D. researcher at the Insect Biology Research Institute (UMR 7261 CNRS - university of Tours, France) and a former teaching assistant at the university of Tours.
+I am an associate professor (Maitre de conférences in French) at the Laboratoire d'écologie alpine (LECA, UMR 553 CNRS-Université Grenoble Alpes-Université Savoie Mont-Blanc, France) and at the Institut national supérieur du professorat et de l'éducation (INSPÉ) of Grenoble.
 I am deeply interested in understanding organismal biology with an integrative approach, i.e. at a multiscale and interdisciplinary level.

-My research focuses on the chemical, molecular and cellular bases of plastic phenotypic traits, and their physiological and ecological consequences.
-I currently investigate the cyclic biochemical and cellular processes underlying the metabolism of a widespread class of invertebrate pigments, the ommochromes.
+My past research at the Institut de recherche sur la biologie de l'insecte (IRBI, UMR 7261, CNRS-Université de Tours, France) focused on the chemical, molecular and cellular bases of plastic phenotypic traits, and their physiological and ecological consequences.
+I investigated the cyclic biochemical and cellular processes underlying the metabolism of a widespread class of invertebrate pigments, the ommochromes.
 Ommochromes are involved in a vast array of biological functions, from compound eye-based vision to reversible color change of crab spiders and cephalopods.
-I aim at unraveling the biochemical and trafficking pathways allowing crab spiders to match the color of the flower on which they hunt by combining state-of-the-art analytical (ultra-high performance liquid chromatography coupled to tandem mass spectrometry), cell imaging (high-pressure freezing, electron microscopy and nano-scale Synchrotron-based X-ray fluorescence) and computational (quantum photochemistry) techniques (Photo: F. Figon - CC BY SA).
+I aimed at unraveling the biochemical and trafficking pathways allowing crab spiders to match the color of the flower on which they hunt by combining state-of-the-art analytical (ultra-high performance liquid chromatography coupled to tandem mass spectrometry), cell imaging (high-pressure freezing, electron microscopy and nano-scale Synchrotron-based X-ray fluorescence) and computational (quantum photochemistry) techniques (Photo: F. Figon - CC BY SA).

 Florent Figon - 2020–2021

 CC BY 4.0